When correcting for regression to the mean is worse than no correction at all: A Framework for Change

-The slope of the linear regression of the measured change $d$ on the measured pre-test value $x_1$ is our crude estimate $\beta_c$.
-This slope is given by the ratio of the covariance between $d$ and $x_1$ to the variance of $x_1$ (\citealt{Wasserman_2004})
+The slope of the linear regression of the measured change $d$ on the measured pre-test value $x_1$ provides the crude estimate, $\beta_c$.
+This estimate is defined by the ratio of the covariance between $d$ and $x_1$ to the variance of $x_1$ \citep{Wasserman_2004}